Our Parenting World’s Exclusive Interview Series: Meet Michael Cafe, Master Butcher of Ryan’s Grocery

 Michael has more than 30 years of experiences and as the Master Butcher, he has to make sure the meat sold at Ryan’s Grocery is of the freshest and highest-quality meat.
 Michael is very experienced in all aspects of professional butchery, manufacturing and meat grading, to ensuring safety requirements.
 He is very knowledgeable and able to make suitable and good recommendations to customers to keep them coming.

-Our Parenting World (OPW) team is honoured to be able to interview Michael Cafe (MC) to find out more:
+Our Parenting World (OPW) team is pleased to be able to interview Michael Cafe (MC) to find out more:

 1. Please share with us more about your background and what made you decide to become a butcher?